Psychiatrist Salary USA 2026: Complete Guide

 • Florida: $235,000 – $295,000 (Aging population, mental health focus)

-• Massachusetts: $255,000 – $305,000 (Academic institutions, research hub)
+• Massachusetts: $255,000 – $305,000 (Academic institutions, research)

-How Telemedicine Impacts Earnings and Work Location Flexibility
+How Telemedicine Impacts Compensation and Work Flexibility

 Psychiatrist Salary by Years of Professional Experience